-Toxicity has been noted at very high daily doses of Vitamin D about 10-fold higher than the aforementioned 2,000IU daily dose
+Toxicity has been noted at very high daily doses of vitamin D, which are about 10-fold higher than the aforementioned 2,000IU daily dose.

 When comparing Vitamin D2 against D3, one meta-analysis noted that when they were controlled on a weight basis (micrograms rather than IU) that Vitamin D3 was associated with an average increase 4.29ng/mL higher than Vitamin D2.